 In Year 9, students extend their understanding of genre through the study of dystopia.
 They will study the art of rhetoric in the real-life speeches of history's most influential speakers before learning about how the concept of love has influenced writers for thousands of years.
-They will then develop their story writing skills before completing Key Stage 3 with a study of the key poetry of the last 400 years.
+They will then study key poetry of the last 400 years, before completing Key Stage 3 with a unit where they will develop their story writing skills.

-Half Term Focus 1 Rhetoric in Dystopian Literature - Students will study 'Animal Farm' as they delve into the world of dystopian texts.
+1 Rhetoric in Dystopian Literature - Students will study 'Animal Farm' as they delve into the world of dystopian texts.
 Alongside this, they will learn how rhetoric has a place in this genre and how rhetoric can be used to manipulate and persuade, using real-life political speeches as inspiration.
 2 Rhetoric in Dystopian Literature - Students will study 'Animal Farm' as they delve into the world of dystopian texts.
 Alongside this, they will learn how rhetoric has a place in this genre and how rhetoric can be used to manipulate and persuade, using real-life political speeches as inspiration.
 3 Love Through the Ages - a study of how the concept of love has inspired writers from Ovid to the present day, using a range of prose, poetry, and Shakespeare's 'Romeo and Juliet to support their study.
-4 Love Through the Ages - a study of how the concept of love has inspired writers from Ovid to the present day, using a range of prose, poetry, and Shakespeare's 'Romeo and Juliet to support their study.
-5 Morality as a Foundation for Storytelling - students will read a selection of stories which are all linked by the theme of morality.
+4 Love Through the Ages - a study of how the concept of love has inspired writers from Ovid to the present day, using a range of prose, poetry, and Shakespeare's 'Romeo and Juliet to support their study 5 The department of tortured poets - students will experience a range of poetic styles and movements whilst learning key skills of annotation, composition, and analysis.
+6 Morality as a Foundation for Storytelling - students will read a selection of stories which are all linked by the theme of morality.
 They will study and be inspired by the narrative devices used by writers from Oscar Wilde to Angela Carter.
-6 Life in Poetry - students will experience a range of poetic styles and movements whilst learning key skills of annotation, composition, and analysis.